Anomaly-free scale symmetry and gravity

-Talking about phenomenology and cosmology, the graviton-dilaton action \eqref{SWeyl-inv2} can be complemented by all the fields of the Standard Model or $\nu$MSM \cite{Asaka:2005an,Asaka:2005pn} in an SWS invariant way, the explicit equations can be found in \cite{Shaposhnikov:2008xb}.
-In this work, only the scale-invariance was imposed.
+Talking about phenomenology and cosmology, the graviton-dilaton action \eqref{SWeyl-inv2} can be complemented by all the fields of the Standard Model or $\nu$MSM \cite{Asaka:2005an,Asaka:2005pn} in a scale-invariant way, the explicit equations can be found in \cite{Shaposhnikov:2008xb}.
 Our findings reveal that scale invariance implies conformal invariance at the level of the lowest order action in the flat space, however, when gravity is included, the symmetry of the Higgs-dilaton action reduces back only to the subgroup of dilatations.
-However, the higher-order operators which had conformal symmetry in the flat space, are expected to be less suppressed than those which have only scale symmetry.
-This hierarchy is a key observation that is relevant for phenomenology since the cutoff scale in the scalar sector in the Higgs-dilaton model is known to be much less than the Planck scale.
+We expect that the higher-order operators with conformal symmetry in the flat space are less suppressed than those with only scale symmetry.
+This hierarchy is a key observation that is relevant for phenomenology since the cutoff scale in the scalar sector in the Higgs-dilaton model is known to be much less than the Planck scale \cite{Garcia-Bellido:2011kqb}.

 It has been shown that this Higgs-dilaton Lagrangian can solve all the observational problems of the Standard Model (such as inflation, neutrino masses, baryon asymmetry of the Universe, and Dark Matter), provided the scale symmetry is spontaneously broken (for discussion of inflation see \cite{Garcia-Bellido:2011kqb}, and for review of other problems \cite{Boyarsky:2009ix}).
 It is of crucial importance that the non-minimal couplings of the Higgs and dilaton fields to the Ricci scalar are not constrained by any value ($-\frac{1}{6}$ for the Weyl symmetry).
 We note also that the massless dilaton does not lead to the fifth force and thus is harmless from the experimental point of view \cite{Wetterich:1987fm, Wetterich:1987fk,Shaposhnikov:2008xb,Ferreira:2016kxi}.